jrey22600/Ball-and-Plate-Website/README.md

 -----------------------------------------------------------------------------------------
 ## 1. Introduction
 The 2 DOF Ball Balancer or Project 2 is a system that will recognize the ball's motion on the plate and adjust its orientation to ensure that the ball is in control.
 MATLAB/Simulink will use a PD based control with multiple loops to control the system which will then be tested in CoppeliaSim.
 The system is a vision based control experiment that will communicate the balls position and two rotary servo motors will act on this to ensure that the ball will not fall off the plate. </br>
 This project was completed in collaboration with California State University, Chico Controls Systems Design course.
 The team is made up of six Mechanical and Mechatronic Engineering students; Bradley Svennungsen, Jaime Reynoso, Jake Hibma, Blake Cardoza, Jack Klapperich and Zach Folwer.
 All in collaboration with the course professor, Sinan Bank.
-Without the help of everyone, the project would not have been able to be successful.
+Without the help of everyone, the project would not have been successful.

 ### 1.1 Objectives
 1. Create a mathematical model of the system using MATLAB/Simulink
 2. Design a proportional-derivative control that will balance the ball on the plate
-3. Simulate the MATLAB/Simulink control in CoppeliaSim to prove our PD control works
+3. Simulate the MATLAB/Simulink control in Coppelia Sim to prove our PD control works
 4. Build a web page on GitHub that explains how the system works

 ### 1.2 Equipment
 - 2 DOF Ball Balancer made by Quanser
 - MATLAB/Simulink